-In August, 2020 Equality Now Board Member, Patricia Amira, sat down(virtually) with author, activist and movement builder, Jamia Wilson
+In August 2020 Equality Now Board Member, Patricia Amira, sat down(virtually) with the author, activist, and movement builder, Jamia Wilson

 Jamia, you have an incredible body of work behind you as an author and an activist, what led you into these fields, and what shaped your feminism?

 Jamia: I love this question because I am thinking about it a lot right now.
 I am working on a book that is coming out in March called This Book is Feminist and it’s sort of an intersectional primer for feminists in training.

 A big reason I am doing this is that it is forcing me to think about what is it that led me to this formation of my identity and taking on feminism as an identity.
 And what do I want to share with people who are taking on the identity themselves?
 When I look back at those experiences, there are a couple of really tangible ones I can name.